PietPtr/Ex-PART/docs/programming.md

 - Parse errors are usually not very clear, see issue [#10](https://github.com/PietPtr/Ex-PART/issues/10).

 - Parse errors may occur when spaces or other whitespace occurs in the wrong place.
-The parser does not allow some kinds of statements to end with whitespace, so a line ending with a space may result in a parse error.
+The parser does not allow some kinds of statements to end with whitespace, for example.

-- Parse errors will also occur when the character '}' occurs, since this character is used to detect that a block (like a `haskell` block, as will be explained later).
-This character occurs in Haskell multiline comments and in records, hence these cannot be used in an Ex-PART design.
+- Parse errors will also occur when the character '}' occurs unexpectedly, since this character is used to detect the end of a block (like a `haskell` block, as will be explained later).
+This character occurs in Haskell multiline comments and in records, hence these cannot be used in Ex-PART.

 - Bitwidths of types are not determined automatically.
 In `parser/Types.hs` a switch statement is located that matches the name of a type to a bitwidth.
-Usually this becomes clear by the error "cannot find bitwdith for type <Type>".
-This means that if you use any type that it is not listed there, or define a type synonym of the same name but with a different bitwidth that is defined there, Ex-PART will not function correctly.
-See also issue [#2](https://github.com/PietPtr/Ex-PART/issues/2).
+Usually this becomes clear by the error "cannot find bitwdith for type `<Type>`".
+This means that if you use any type that it is not listed there, or define a type synonym of the same name but with a different bitwidth that is defined there, Ex-PART will not function correctly (Issue [#2](https://github.com/PietPtr/Ex-PART/issues/2)).
 If you want to add a type, either solve this problem correctly by looking at how Clash determines type bitwidths, or simply add / modify the case statement.

 - Scopes are very unclear.
-No design time was given to exact scoping of variables, and in practice there are several namespaces in Ex-PART (even though they were not necessarily built on purpose).
+No time was spend on designing some exact scoping of variables, and in practice there are several namespaces in Ex-PART (even though they were not necessarily built on purpose).
 There is the namespace of component/system instantiations, these are given a name such that they can be referred to in coordinate expressions.
 These names are globally referencable in coordinate expressions, but no error will be given if they do overlap, simply the 'first' will be returned.
-Then there is a namespace of system and component names, which is used to designate the kind of system instantiated when instantiating something.
+Then there is a namespace of system and component type names, which is used to designate the kind of system instantiated when instantiating something.
 This is also globally referenceable.
-If anything goes wrong in scopes, it's probably because they were not designed at all, try renaming variables such that everything has a unique name and see if that goes better.
+If anything goes wrong in scopes, it's likely  that there is a bug, try renaming variables such that everything has a unique name and see if that goes better.
 Furhermore, I have not checked whether scopes in the simulation and in synthesis behave the exactly the same.
 See also [#11](https://github.com/PietPtr/Ex-PART/issues/11).

 - The feature list below also details some hacks, tips, and tricks for these features that may ease development or help understanding why something behaves unexpectedly.

 - When driving the same input with two outputs, none of the tools will give warning, the design is just synthesized to ... something.
 Beware.

+- Overlap between components is allowed in Ex-PART.
+Experience shows that it is often very useful to have two components share area; if they are thoroughly interconnected it is much easier to find a good placement if the LUTs can be in the same rectangle.

+# Glossary

+- **Component**: a mealy machine defined in the component file (`.expc`).
+- **Element**: Anything with input and output ports that can be laid out on the FPGA: so either a component or a system.
+- **Instance**: a particular occurence of some element, with a position and size, on the FPGA.
+- **System**: a hierarchy of systems defined in the instantiation file (`.expi`), corresponds loosely to a _module_ in Verilog, or a function in Clash operating on `Signal`s.

 # Design Feedback

+To aid in designing with Ex-PART, some helper tools are available.
+These give much information on your design _while_ you are working on it.

 ## Visualisation

-The Python program `visualisers/main.py` is a generic visualizer for two types of output JSON files of Ex-PART.
+The Python program `visualisers/main.py` is a visualizer for two types of output JSON files of Ex-PART.
 It can visualize component placement (taken from the generated `locations.json`) and placement of slices onto the FPGA taken from an output JSON generated by nextpnr (consistently named `bitstream.json` throughout all Ex-PART builds). `visualize.py` expects one argument: the folder in which it should search for JSONs.
 When none are found or the folder does not exist, the program simply shows an empty screen.
 As soon as either one of the JSONs is available it will be drawn by the visualizer.
-To differentiate between location information as given in the expi and placement information as generated by Ex-PART, expi colors are more muted and drawn as a border.
+To differentiate between location information as given in the `.expi` and placement information as generated by Ex-PART, `.expi` colors are more muted and drawn as a border.
 If the information is available, a legend will be drawn in the topright corner.
 Indicators in the bottom right corner show which files are loaded.

 ### Example commands

-`python visualizers/visualize.py project`
+`python visualizers/main.py project`

 Shows bitstreams and locations in project folder `project/`, as soon as they are generated.

-`python visualizers/visualize.py project/builds/component/`
+`python visualizers/main.py project/builds/component/`

-Shows out-of-context pnr result of component `component` in project `project`, as soon as it is generated.
+Shows out-of-context (i.e. I/O is not routed to) pnr result of component `component` in project `project`, as soon as it is generated.

-`python visualizers/visualize.py project_monolithic`
+`python visualizers/main.py project/monolithic/`

 Shows bitstream as generated by the monolithic flow for project `project`.

 The visualizer can always be run and does not need the folder to exist, it simply waits until the folder contains visualizable files.
 File loaded indicators in the bottom right corner indicate which visualisable files were found.

-Tips:
+Notes:

 - The visualiser will try to visualize any folder that contains either a `locations.json` or a `bitstream.json`, so it also works on the output directories of the monolithic, hierarchic, and resource flow.